 We collect samples from the cold tap in your kitchen.
-We will run the tap for a short amount of time to allow us to sample fresh water.
+We'll run the tap for a short amount of time so we can sample fresh water.

-Before taking any samples, we need to make sure there are no bacteria in the tap which could affect the result.
+Before taking any samples, we need to make sure there's no bacteria in the tap, which could affect the result.
 To do this, we squirt a diluted bleach solution into the spout of the tap.
 We then run the tap again before taking more samples.
-Don't worry, we make sure the water is run thoroughly afterwards to get rid of the solution and make sure the water is as it. was before our visit.
+Don't worry, we make sure the water is run thoroughly afterwards to get rid of the solution and make sure the water is as it was before our visit.

 Sometimes, the results from samples need further investigation.
-In this instance we will be in touch
+If this is the case, we'll be in touch.

 These results are mostly due to bacteria that suggest the quality of water is not as high as it should be.

 They aren't always harmful but finding them in drinking water may be a sign of possible environmental contamination.

-Normally there is nothing to worry about and you can carry on using your tap as you usually would.
-We'll then give you any advice you might need.
+Normally there's nothing to worry about and you can carry on using your tap as you usually would.
+We'll always give you any advice you might need.

-What to expect next
+What happens next

-If you've reported an illness linked to a stomach upset, we'll contact you by telephone the next working day after we've collected the sample and tell you about your initial test results relating to water quality.
+If you've reported an illness linked to a stomach upset, we'll give you a call the next working day after we've collected the sample.
+We'll tell you about your initial test results relating to water quality.

-For all water quality inspection samples, we'll provide the results in writing.
+For all water quality inspection samples, we'll write to you with the results.
 Please allow us 15 working days to receive and check the results of the sample test and a further 5 working days for you to receive the letter.